 Invitation to Openness is coming soon from Fantagraphics, a refrain you'll read and hear often until its March release, striking a chord within the hearts of photography fans and lovers of jazz alike.

 "In the 30 years they’ve been writing and drawing Love and Rockets, Los Bros Hernandez have created wonderfully complex story lines and characters… This web of superior magical-realistic storytelling involves readers in the perplexed yearnings of a huge cast of unforgettable characters unaware of their own capacity for general self-delusion and occasional self-discovery." – Publishers Weekly

-"Los Bros. are plain-spoken and sympathetic, finding pathos in even the grimiest character." – Newsday
+"Los Bros. are plain-spoken and sympathetic, finding pathos in even the grimiest character." – Sam Thielman, Newsday

 "There are acclaimed filmmakers and novelists who can’t do what Jaime Hernandez does — or Gilbert, for that matter.
-When the two of them are at their most inspired, as they are here, they make almost every other comics creator today look like a fumbling hack." – The A.V.
+When the two of them are at their most inspired, as they are here, they make almost every other comics creator today look like a fumbling hack.
+[Grade] A" – The A.V.
 Club